Moroccan nationalism: Emergence in response to the Berber Dahir

 On 1 December, Omar Benabdeljalil, Mohamed Lyazidi and Mohammed Hassan Ouazzani presented the plan to the French foreign minister, Pierre Laval.
 In Rabat, Mohamed Ghazi presented a copy to the Sultan and Lyazidi, Mohammed Diouri and Allal al-Fassi took it the Resident-General.
 While the plan had support from some French politicians like Gaston Bergery, César Campinchi and Georges Monnet, the plan was rejected by the French administration and the French Resident-General Henri Ponsot dismissively described it as a "good doctoral thesis" without making any serious comment on its ideas.
 This dismissive attitude held by the French did not change throughout the decade.
 This rejection sparked street demonstrations in cities like Fes and Kenitra in November 1936 and 1937.

 By 1937, the nationalist movement started to split.
-The Kutla was also outlawed by the French protectorate in 18 March 1937.
+The Kutla was also outlawed by the French protectorate on 18 March 1937.
 Traditionally, the split has been characterised as one between "traditionalists" and "Westernists" but this split was likely more to do with personality differences and disagreements over the structure of leadership.
 The Kutla split into the National Party (Ḥizb al-Waṭanī) which al-Fassi co-led and the Popular Movement (Ḥaraka Shaʿbiyya) later the Party of Democracy and Independence (Ḥizb al-Shūrā wa-l-Istiqlāl) which was led by al-Fassi's former ally Mohamed Hassan Ouazzani.
 The first led by al-Fassi was a populist party while Ouazzani's party was more open to contacts with the French left.
 The demands of the National Party were only reformist, not revolutionary and while Ouazzani's party claimed to be more radical, it was not very different from al-Fassi's.
 Al-Fassi supported a theocratic government and he saw Ouazzani as an upstart from a less illustrious family than him.
 He believed in achieving his goals by depending on a mass protest and achieving it by persuasion or even by violence.
 Ouazzani who received a modern education in France advocated for parliamentary democracy and he believed he could realise his goals through diplomacy by a reasonable presentation of the Moroccan position in the press to influence French and world opinion.